boyter/lc/README.md

 Probably the most useful functionality is the `-f` modifier which specifies the output format.
 By default `licencechecker` will print out results in a tabular CLI format.
-However as it was designed to run at the end of CI tasks you may want to change which can be done like so.
+However as it was designed to run at the end of CI tasks you may want to change it.
+This can be done like so.

 ```
 $ lc -f tabular .